D3Ext/maldev/README.md

 # Introduction

-The whole project is divided in multiple parts to optimize code management, it uses native Golang code at 100% and it tries to do all operations from scratch without almost any third-party package.
+`maldev` aims to help malware developers, red teamers and anyone who is interested in cybersecurity.
+It uses native Golang code at 100% and it tries to do all operations from scratch without almost any third-party package.
 If you have any idea feel free to contribute or if you want to contact me you can do it through Discord (***D3Ext#5965***)

 # Features